 Generally, a conflict exists when the personal interests or activities of a director, officer or employee (or immediate family members) may influence the exercise of his or her independent judgment in the performance of one or more duties to the Company.
 Even the appearance of a conflict of interest may be as damaging as an actual conflict and should be avoided.
 Directors, officers and employees should not enter into any transaction or engage in any practice (directly or indirectly) that would tend to influence him or her in any manner other than in the best interests of the Company.
-Directors, officers and employees (or members of their immediate family) also should not exercise discretionary authority or make or influence any recommendation or decision on behalf of the Company that would result in an undisclosed personal financial benefit to such director, officer or employees must make prompt disclosure of any fact or circumstance that may involve an actual or potential conflict of interest as well as any information necessary to determine the existence or likely development of conflicts of interest.
+Directors, officers and employees (or members of their immediate family) also should not exercise discretionary authority or make or influence any recommendation or decision on behalf of the Company that would result in an undisclosed personal financial benefit to such director, officer or employee or to members of his or her immediate family.
+At all times, directors, officers and employees must make prompt disclosure of any fact or circumstance that may involve an actual or potential conflict of interest as well as any information necessary to determine the existence or likely development of conflicts of interest.
 Such disclosure shall be made in writing to Company's General Counsel, Chief Financial Officer, or Chief Human Resources Officer.